krakchris/TreeTect/README.md

 In the [Wiki](https://github.com/krakchris/TreeTect/wiki) you can find descriptions on how to use each of the algorithms and what their respective input conditions are.

 ## Basemodels
-The base models are shared in THIS S3 Bucket.
 We have tested the following algorithms to be working:

 * faster_rcnn_inception_resnet_v2_atrous_coco(batch size -1)